ConorFWild/pandda_2_gemmi/docs/debugging.md

 3. `--only_datasets`: Only process those datasets whose names occur in the given string.
 For example, `--only_datasets="BAZ2BA-x088,BAZ2BA-x092"` will process `BAZ2BA-x088` but will not process `BAZ2BA-x105`.

 These options are not exclusive, and are applied in the above order, so if `--dataset_range="100-200"` and `--only_datasets="BAZ2BA-x157"` the **no** datasets will be processed.

+## How To Filter Poor Quality Data

+Although the defaults for PanDDA are usually appropriate, sometimes it is necessary change the defaults on what constitues sufficiently good dataset to use in ground state characterization.

+The main options PanDDA 2 provides for this are:
+1. `--high_res_lower_limit`: Process only those datasets whose assigned high resolution limit is above this value.
+For example, `--high_res_lower_limit=3.0` will only process those datasets whose upper resolution limit is between 0.0 and 3.0.
+2. `--max_rfree`: Process only those datasets whose assigned rfree is below this value.
+For example, `--max_rfree=3.0` will only process those datasets whose rfree is between 0 and 3.0.

 ## How to recover from Failed Runs